Position Location: Washington DC

 - Preferred either personal experience with homelessness, or direct service with homeless/low income populations.

 - Show an understanding of trauma informed care and how recovery processes are often non-linear

-Locations: During the pandemic, all staff are working remotely.
+Locations: Hybrid- office space is available in the Dupont Circle neighborhood of Washington, DC, and this position is allowed to work remotely.
 When it is safe to return to the office, our preference would be for the position to be located in Washington, DC.